-The Company's AGM will be held physically at Hotel Chancellor @ Orchard, Function Room, Level 2, 28 Cavenagh Road, Singapore 229635 on Monday, 29 April 2024 at 11.30 a.m.
+The Company's AGM will be held physically at Hotel Chancellor @ Orchard, Function Room, Level 2, 28 Cavenagh Road, Singapore 229635 on Tuesday, 29 April 2025 at 11.30 a.m.
 There will be no option for shareholders to participate virtually.

-The Notice of AGM, Proxy Form, Annual Report 2023, Appendix in relation to Renewal of Share Repurchase Mandate, and the Annual Report 2023 request form ("Request Form") have been made available to shareholders by electronic means via publication on the SGXNet and the Company's corporate website and may be accessed at the following URLs, as well as the printed copies of the Notice of AGM, Proxy Form and Request Form be circulated by post to their registered address.
-The Notice of AGM will also be published in the print edition of the Straits Times.
+The Notice of AGM, Proxy Form, Annual Report 2024, Appendix to the Notice of AGM in relation to Renewal of Share Repurchase Mandate ("Appendix"), and the Annual Report 2024 request form ("Request Form") have been made available to shareholders by electronic means via publication on the SGXNet and the Company's corporate website and may be accessed at the following URLs, as well as the printed copies of the Notice of AGM, Proxy Form and Request Form be circulated by post to their registered address.
+The Notice of AGM will also be published in the print edition of The Straits Times on Monday, 14 April 2025.